-ThinkProp and National Association of Realtors partner to advance the real estate industry
+Thinkprop And National Association Of Realtors Partner To Advance The Real Estate Industry

 Under the terms of the agreement, the two parties will facilitate business opportunities for their members to enter the real estate market and promote trust and increase investment in the region.
 This will be achieved by exchanging insights and best practices, which address internal and external investment trends in real estate, policy, legislation or economic developments affecting real estate, national housing developments, and other topics related to the business of real estate in the two countries.

-Moath Maqbol, General Manager of ADRES, said: “We are thrilled to be partnering with the National Association of Realtors to contribute to building a professional and trusted real estate sector in the UAE and the US.
+Moath Maqbol, General Manager of ADRES, said:“We are thrilled to be partnering with the National Association of Realtors to contribute to building a professional and trusted real estate sector in the and the US.
 Through this partnership, we provide thousands of real estate professionals with an opportunity to gain market insights, collaborate, and unlock opportunities.”

 “At ThinkProp, we actively seek out leading partners to drive innovation and excellence in real estate.
 By combining our knowledge, expertise and network, we can contribute to propelling the real estate sector forward.
 We look forward to working closely with the National Association of Realtors to achieve our shared goal of advancing the real estate industry,” added Maqbol.